sam7-5/dotNet5781_6859_2304/README.md

 (by the way we made a program that convert a list of object knowing his class property into xml file. link:"https://github.com/sam9875/c-list-to-xml-converter") the software is a transportation system based in israel including bus lines from different areas and stations(with gps coordonates).

-bonus:-- possibility to update time and distance between stations into a line
+bonuses:-- possibility to update time and distance between stations into a line
-      -- possibility to delete stations into a line
-      -- bus class in DO
+        -- possibility to delete stations into a line -- bus class in DO
         -- bus on trip class in DO
         -- user class in DO
         -- we have implemented buses partly (ui +xml)

 software presentation:
 when you get into the software click on administration